microsoft/qlib/docs/component/estimator.rst

 The class `SomeDataHandler` should be in the module `custom_data_handler`, and ``Qlib`` could parse the `module_path` to load the class.

-If users want to load features and labels by config, they can inherit ``qlib.contrib.estimator.handler.ConfigDataHandler``, ``Qlib`` also has provided some preprocess method in this subclass.
+If users want to load features and labels by config, they can inherit ``qlib.contrib.estimator.handler.ConfigDataHandler``, ``Qlib`` also has provided some preprocess methods in this subclass.
-If users want to use qlib data, `QLibDataHandler` is recommended, from which users can inherit custom class. `QLibDataHandler` is also a subclass of `ConfigDataHandler`.
+If users want to use qlib data, `QLibDataHandler` is recommended, from which users can inherit the custom class. `QLibDataHandler` is also a subclass of `ConfigDataHandler`.

-To Know more about ``Data Handler``, please refer to `Data Framework&Usage <data.html>`_.
+To know more about ``Data Handler``, please refer to `Data Framework&Usage <data.html>`_.

-Trainer Field
+Trainer Section
 -----------------

-Users can specify the trainer ``Trainer`` by the config file, which is subclass of ``qlib.contrib.estimator.trainer.BaseTrainer`` and implement three important interfaces for training the model, restoring the model, and getting model predictions as follows.
+Users can specify the trainer ``Trainer`` by the config file, which is a subclass of ``qlib.contrib.estimator.trainer.BaseTrainer`` and implement three important interfaces for training the model, restoring the model, and getting model predictions as follows.

 - `train`
     Implement this interface to train the model.